aliaksandrrachko/historian/historical-events/README.md

 * add icon to chart yaml
 * add health-check to deployment
 * check additional configuration in helm chart
+* add reports to test stage
+* add rule for stages

 ## Dockerfile